-As MEED launches the sixth edition of the annual Daman Corporate Health and Wellness Awards we ask, why bother?
+As MEED launches the seventh edition of the annual Corporate Health and Wellness Awards we ask, why bother?

 A sedentary workplace and lengthening working day are two key contributors to employees’ health, but why should an employer care about getting teams exercising and eating well?

 Surely wellness is a personal decision?
 What can a business really gain from investment in a corporate health and wellbeing program?

 Frankly, much is to be gained.
 Here is a list of reasons why you and your colleagues should engage in employee health and wellbeing and how such initiatives can strengthen your company and impact your bottom line.